 One of the greatest parts about America is our free market and the ability to try to make money however works.
-Making it as a free lancer, if you can do it, is an incredible thing; you have the freedom, you are doing something you are good at and most likely enjoy…but no one is saying it’s easy.
-AND CO is easing this pain.
+Making it as a free lancer, if you can do it, is an incredible thing; you have the freedom, you are doing something you are good at and most likely enjoy…but no one is saying it’s easy. is easing this pain.
 At AND CO all of your freelancing administrative office-work is taken care of.
 From invoices to expenses to taxes you will have more time to focus on your product and need less time trying to figure out how to file your taxes by tax day.

 AlleyWatch got in touch with the recently funded AND CO and got the inside scoop on how they are providing this deep of a network for our freelancers.